A spacious farm cottage ideally located for East Lothian’s superb beaches and celebrated golf courses.

 The house has fibre broadband.
 Mobile reception is good on most networks.

-There is gas central heating throughout the property, a heated towel rail or underfloor heating in each bathroom and an open fire in the sitting room (with supply of logs provided).
+There is gas central heating throughout the property, a heated towel rail or underfloor heating in each bathroom and an open fire in the sitting room (with an initial supply of logs provided).

 Westwood sits on a farm track with minimal passing traffic.
 Whilst the cottage sits within the farm complex, it is standalone and the accommodation provides privacy for guests, in particular to the rear.